^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tick-borne encephalitis (spring-summer encephalitis, taiga encephalitis, Russian encephalitis, Far Eastern encephalitis, tick-borne encephalomyelitis) is a natural focal viral infectious disease with a transmissible mechanism of transmission of the pathogen, characterized by fever and primary lesion of the central nervous system.
+Tick-borne encephalitis (spring-summer encephalitis, taiga encephalitis, Russian encephalitis, Far Eastern encephalitis, tick-borne encephalomyelitis) is a natural focal viral infectious disease with a transmissible mechanism of transmission of the pathogen, characterized by fever and predominant damage to the central nervous system.

 ICD-10 codes